-A recommendation from this is for future design to consider the impact on systems and their performance if occupancy levels differ from the Passivhaus norms.
+A recommendation from this is for design of future schemes to consider the impact on systems and their performance if occupancy levels are likely to differ from the Passivhaus norms.
 At Wimbish it would probably have been desirable to have larger solar panels on the houses.